 High Seas Alliance

-Founded in 2011, the HSA combines expertise in law, research and campaigning to work with States at the United Nations (UN) to develop an instrument under the United Nations Convention on the Law of the Sea (UNCLOS) which will provide protection for biodiversity on the high seas.
-The HSA works through a variety of methods, from the production of key science and reports, to official interventions at UN fora, to small scale meetings of sympathetic states.
-Through the combined experience of the team and the member organisations, the HSA represent a unique and incredibly influential body in international negotiations.
+Founded in 2011, the High Seas Alliance combines expertise in law, research and campaigning to work with States at the United Nations (UN) to develop an instrument under the United Nations Convention on the Law of the Sea which will provide protection for biodiversity on the high seas.
+The High Seas Alliance works through a variety of methods, from the production of key science and reports, to official interventions at UN forums, to small scale meetings of sympathetic states.
+Through the combined experience of the team and the member organisations, the High Seas Alliance represents a unique and incredibly influential body in international negotiations.